- RSI publishes three statistical reports for all Illinois Attorney General-funded foreclosure mediation programs.*

 - RSI collaborates with National Association for Community Mediation to develop a special topic on community mediation as it relates to court ADR and publishes it on RSI’s Resource Center on AboutRSI.org.

-- RIS implements a Peer Review process into its Child Protection Mediation Program to ensure mediators continue to develop their skills and that disputants receive high-quality mediation services.
+- RSI implements a Peer Review process into our Child Protection Mediation Program to ensure mediators continue to develop their skills and that disputants receive high-quality mediation services.

 - RSI successfully completes our five-year grant from Illinois Attorney General under which we developed and administered foreclosure mediation programs in Lake, Kane, Winnebago and Boone counties; trained mediators for all Attorney General-funded foreclosure mediation programs throughout the state; developed an online case management and monitoring system for those programs; and conducted two statewide evaluations of the programs.*